ESTIMATED READING TIME : 9 MINUTES 11 SECONDS

 And to be clear I don't think that the coming economic collapse or terror attack is Trump's fault, I think that those events would happen regardless of who was in office.
 But what I do think is that Trump will react very poorly and destructively to these events, especially considering all of the constitutional constraints upon the presidency that have been removed over the last 16 years.
 And I think Trump's reaction to these and other world events will cause a further political and cultural splintering of America which will, eventually way on down the road, lead to an actual splintering of America…a Balkanization if you will.

 Ok…so now that is what I think will happen.
 Maybe I am wrong, I certainly hope I am wrong.
 But with that said, I think Trump's election is a crossing of the Rubicon for America.
 Caesar is on the throne and while business as usual may appear to go on for a while, things have changed irrevocably on a much deeper level.
-The American Empire is over, and Trump's election will hasten the crumbling of the world order with America on top.
+The American Republic/Empire is officially over, and Trump's election will hasten the crumbling of the world order with America on top.
 That isn't necessarily a bad thing, quite the opposite in the long run, but it will be a very dramatic and traumatic thing for Americans and people across the globe.
 Some empire's go quietly into that goodnight…and some don't.
-I don't think the American empire is going to go quietly at all.
+I don't think the American Empire is going to go quietly at all.
 Buckle up…things are about to get even more interesting.
 We are down the rabbit hole here ladies and gentleman, expect the unexpected.